 When applying for a personal loan, have your personal information and financial details to hand.
 Depending on the lender, your application could take as little as five minutes to complete.

-You can improve your credit by doing things like paying reducing your debts and keeping up with your payments.
+You can improve your credit by doing things like reducing your debts and keeping up with your payments.

 But not everyone has time to raise their credit score.
 You could also apply for a bad credit personal loan.
 Bad credit personal loans should be weighed carefully, as they tend to carry higher interest rates and costs.
 They also may not be approved for business purposes.